vishnurajendran/Updater-Tool/README.md

  a easy to use app updator for Unity games

 ## Features
- - Easy to setu (NO scene setups needed)
+ - Easy to setup (NO scene setups needed)
  - Customizable GUI
+ - Localization support

 ## How to use
  - Download and import the unitypackage